ST. HELENS COUNTY BOROUGH

 Land Rover Hose Layer VDJ319 was seen in Merseyside days but still in County Borough livery.

-Albion Emergency Tender - LDJ 999E is in attendance at its very first incident,
+Albion Emergency Tender - LDJ 999E was in attendance at its very first incident,

 an overturned lorry in West End Road Haydock, 31 May 1968.